hrithikwins/066-flutter-course/operators.md

 Bitwise and shift operators
 Conditional expressions
 Cascade notation
-Other operators
+Other operators -->

-### There are several operators which help in arithmetic operations,.
+### [easy] There are several operators which help in arithmetic operations,.
 Here we've taken a function which is going to return a boolean when the number is even.

 Hint: We need to have some operator which can return the remainder when divided by 2

 ```